laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/15_Explore_Refactored_GraphQL_Queries.md

 # 15. Explore Refactored GraphQL Queries

+## Summary

+In this lesson we go over the refactored Pet Library and get a look at some of the new queries.

+## Notes

 Our refactored pet library just got some new queries and can be found at [https://funded-pet-library.moonhighway.com/](https://funded-pet-library.moonhighway.com/).

 With the updates, we can now query `totalPets`, `availablePets`, `checkedOutPets` and `customersWithPets` without any additional filters. 🎉